rlee32/lbmpp_old/README.md

 2. Characteristic length: This is not necessarily related to the grid (though in the lid-driven cavity case it is).
 It is determined by the physics of your problem.
-3. Reynolds number: Perhaps the most important parameter.
-This is determined by the physics of your problem.
+3. Reynolds number: This is determined by the physics of your problem.

 The complete list of parameters can be found in 'settings'.